John Henry Newman is considered by many to be the most influential English-speaking religious thinker and educational writer since the Reformation.

 The Institute has been classed top of the world in Education sciences for several years in a row, ahead of Harvard, Stanford or Cambridge.
 Through its corridors research stars like Claire Callender OBE, Vincent Carpentier or Gareth Williams mix with extraordinary practitioners such as William Locke, Sir Peter Scott and Michael Shattock.

 The Institute’s reputation is a magnet for luminaries from around the world and visiting lecturers come from all four corners of the Earth to teach and research in an environment of free-flowing ideas.

 Walking through the Bloomsbury campus in a clouded autumn morning on my first day of lectures I got the slightly unreal feeling of entering a temple of Wisdom.
-For the first time in my life I was being introduced to one of the great courts of intellectual prowess, a place where major thinkers, scientists and social reformers lived, loved and taught during the past two centuries.
+For the first time in my life I was being introduced to one of the great courts of intellectual progressive thinking, a place where major philosophers, scientists and social reformers lived, loved and taught during the past two centuries.